KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/alpha_manipulation/rotoscoping.rst

 Example 1.How to make rotoscoping selection.
 ----------
-1.Open Setting Menu, Change DirectX (Angle) to OpenGL, this will restart Kdenlive to new settings.
+1. Open Setting Menu, Change DirectX (Angle) to OpenGL, this will restart Kdenlive to new settings.

 .. image:: /images/imagef.png
    :align: left

-2.Choose Color, from the main menu to allow work with color scope.
+2. Choose Color, from the main menu to allow work with color scope.

 .. image:: /images/image10.png
    :align: left